Yashica MG-1

 The camera has a shutter lock around the shutter release which can also be operated with one hand.
 The shutter release itself travels a long way before the triggering.
 Since the camera has a leaf shutter built into the lens, it is extremely quiet.
 Just a gentle click to let you know that the picture has been taken.
 Winding on produces another, louder, click — or clunk — which is exactly what is supposed to happen.
 These cameras are known to suffer from a problem with the winding mechanism when a small pad that is part of the shutter release system gets worn away.
 As long as you can hear that click/clunk you know you have a good pad.

 I did have one winding mishap when I accidentally took a double exposure.
 Since there is no double exposure control on the camera, the only way to achieve this is by pushing in the film rewind button on the bottom of the camera and winding on.
-It seems that I did this without realizing.
+It seems that I did this without realizing it.
 Thankfully, when I wound on for the next shot the mechanism re-engaged and the rest of the frames were exposed normally.

-The viewfinder has the usual bright lines for framing but, unlike the Electro 35s, the MG-1 frame does not automatically adjust for parallax error when close focusing.
+The viewfinder has the usual bright lines for framing, but unlike the Electro 35s, the MG-1 frame does not automatically adjust for parallax error when close focusing.
 Instead, there are additional parallax correction marks within the bright frame.
 The rangefinder spot on my camera is a very distinct yellow-orange but instead of the usual rectangle, the spot is more of a diamond shape for reasons unexplained.
-I found the diamond harder to work with than the traditional shape and discovered afterwards that on a number of shots my focus was a little off.
+I found the diamond harder to work with than the traditional shape and discovered afterwards that on a number of shots, my focus was a little off.
 Though I expect this is mostly just my lack of practice rather than any problem with the rangefinder itself.

 I worked my way through the 36 frames of Tri-X in two or three hours while testing the camera and found it very pleasant to use.
 The camera’s simplicity is its strong suit.
 While still allowing me a degree of control for the most part, there’s very little to adjust and very little to think about when using the MG-1.
 To my surprise, I discovered that I like working with this big chunky camera more than my compact Konica C35 or Auto S3.